-An annual gift provides support for Samford University and its comprehensive mission to offer quality education in a supportive environment with Christian values.
-Participation at any level creates a partnership between you—the donor—with virtually every faculty member and student of the university.
+The kindness and generosity of alumni, friends, parents, faculty and staff who believe in this mission make it possible to offer quality education in a supportive environment with Christian values.
+Participation at any level shows your support and creates a distinct partnership between you and the Samford community.

 Celebrating the spirit and enthusiasm of Mr. Ralph Waldo Beeson, the Beeson Society recognizes donors who establish a recurring gift of at least $60 per year to the school, college or fund of their choice.
 Today, more than 500 alumni, parents and friends have joined this society.
 Their ongoing generosity secures the Samford experience for current and future generations.